Rhino Breeding Centre and Wildlife Conservation

 Lodging, meals and leisure

 Your accommodation on the project is a large house with a thatched roof next to a large pond.
-The house rooms up to 12 volunteers in shared rooms with comfortable single beds, sheets, pillows and mosquito nets.
-You share a showers and toilets with the other volunteers.
+The house accomodates up to 12 volunteers in shared rooms with comfortable single beds, sheets, pillows and mosquito nets.
+You share a shower and toilets with the other volunteers.
 Hot water is available.
-Outdoors there are three more showers with solar panels that are hot if it has been a sunny day.
+There are three more showers outdoors with solar panels which provide hot water if it has been a sunny day.
 Electricity is available inside, with electrical outlets (English plug) in the shared areas.
-The rooms and the house are cleaned every day, and possibility to wash clothes when needed.
+The rooms and the house are cleaned every day, and it's possible to wash clothes when needed.
 Safes are also available.

-Three home cooked meals are include every day with the exception of Sundays, when you and your housemates are responsible for your own cooking with the ingredients available in the kitchen and kitchen garden.
-If you are food allergies or have special dietary requirements, it is important that you notify this already at the time of your booking.
-Drinking water is pumped from a borehole and is clean and safe to drink.
+Three home cooked meals are included every day with the exception of Sundays, when you and your housemates are responsible for your own cooking with the ingredients available in the kitchen and kitchen garden.
+If you have food allergies or have special dietary requirements, it is important that you notify this already at the time of your booking.
+Drinking-water is pumped from a borehole and is clean and safe to drink.